Openscapes/website/content/blog/monica-granados.md

 banner: img/blog/monica-granados-square.png
 ---

-## A casual conversation with Dr. Monica Granados to discuss the Open Climate Campaign and how we can reimagine open science as part of the climate movement
+## Reimagining open science as part of the climate movement

 Our 7th Openscapes Community Call featured a "celebrity interview" with [Monica Granados](https://www.monicagranados.com/), PhD.
 Monica is the [Open Climate Campaign](https://openclimatecampaign.org/) Manager at Creative Commons and on the Leadership team of [PREreview](https://www.prereview.org/).
 She is an open science specialist and a trained ecologist.
 Monica was interviewed by Julie Lowndes, PhD, Openscapes Director.
 Watch the recording on Openscapes YouTube. **ADD LINK**